mturro/poem/open/notes_on_craft.md

 in a cloud, as a datapoint, as an enumerated
 step on a list where this happens then that.

-it's the store, {the product}, the incorporated
+it's the store, {the product}, the sweet need for inclusion planted in the air
-conglomerate of chemical modification born
-for the market in air conditioned focus groups
+conditioned subconscious and shielded from
-shielded from the heat by shopping malls.
+the growing heat by your American shopping malls.

-it's the sweet need for inclusion.
+yes, it's the sweet need for inclusion.

 (Somewhere in this process is the thing)
 (that makes us all human again.)